cern-eos/eos/doc/diopside/manual/using.rst

 Trimming Release Packages
 """""""""""""""""""""""""

-If you regulary build software releases, you want to limit the number of versions, which are kept.
+If you regularly build software releases, you want to limit the number of versions which are kept.

-You can trim your softare releases using:
+You can trim your software releases using:

 .. code-block:: bash